ctindel/jhorchestra.org/content/en/schedule.md

 1. Marquez: Conga del fuego nuevo
 2. Brahms: Variations on a Theme by Haydn
-3. Beach, Symphony in E-minor - "Gaelic"
+3. Beach: Symphony in E-minor - "Gaelic"